bernardtse/web-scraping-challenge/README.md

 3. **Store the Results**:
     - Titles and previews are stored in Python dictionaries, with each dictionary containing `title` and `preview` keys.
     - All dictionaries are stored in a Python list.
-    - The list is converted into a Pandas DataFrame for further analysis and structured as follows:
+    - The list is converted into a pandas DataFrame for further analysis and structured as follows:
         - `id`: Identification number for news articles.
         - `title`: Title of the news article.
         - `preview`: Summary of the news article.